dvd-dev/hilo/README.en.md

 - `Scan interval (min: 60s)`: Integer

   Number of seconds between each device update.
 Defaults to 60 and it's not recommended to go below 30 as it might result in a suspension from Hilo.
-Since [2023.11.1](https://github.com/dvd-dev/hilo/releases/tag/v2023.11.1) the mimnium has changed from 15s to 60s.
+Since [2023.11.1](https://github.com/dvd-dev/hilo/releases/tag/v2023.11.1) the minimum has changed from 15s to 60s.

 ## Lovelace sample integration and automation example